LuisValgoi/5Things1DevShouldKnow/README.md

 Five Things You Should Know Before Applying to a Developer-Job-Interview.

 ## Motivation
-There are two main reasons for this repo:

-1 - Finish the DEVSWII @ Unisinos.

-2 - To increase the knowledge of juniors developers so they can find themselves in a better position compared to seniors developers.
+Besides to increase the knowledge of juniors developers so they can find themselves in a better position compared to seniors developers, the trigger for me creating this repo was to finish the DEVSWII @ Unisinos

 ## Objective